adtzlr/felupe/docs/tutorial/shear.rst

 The micro-sphere material formulation is used for the rubber.
 It is defined as a hyperelastic material in matADi.
 The material formulation is finally applied on the plane-strain field, resulting in a hyperelastic solid body.

-.. admonition:: **MatADi** - Material Definition with Automatic Differentation
+.. admonition:: **MatADi** - Material Definition with Automatic Differentiation
    :class: note

    MatADi is a powerful and lightweight Python package for the definition of hyperelastic material model formulations.
 Get it on PyPI: ``pip install matadi``.
+Do not use the `MaterialHyperelasticPlaneStrain` and `ThreeFieldVariationPlaneStrain` classes of matADi in combination with a plane-strain field of FElupe.
+These classes are designed to be used on default two dimensional fields (i.e. use it only with ``fe.FieldsMixed(region, n=3, planestrain=False``).

 ..  code-block:: python